 After you have attracted your reader's attention with your hook, you will need to introduce the main topic of your paper.
-Make sure to give enough background information, so your reader understands what you will discuss in the body of your essay.
+Make sure to give enough background information, so your reader understands what you will discuss in your essay.

 The thesis statement is the key argument of your paper.
 It should be clear and concise and state the main points you will discuss in the body of your paper.

 An effective introduction should also include an outline of the main points you will discuss in the body of your paper.
-It will provide your reader with an idea of what to expect in the rest of your article and help them follow along as you develop each point further in the body paragraphs.
+It will give your reader an idea of what to expect in the rest of your article and help them follow along as you further develop each point in the body paragraphs.

 When writing an introduction, it is important to avoid filler content, which does not add value to the paper.
 Filler content can include:

-Transitional phrases can help to move from one idea to another smoothly without interruption.
+Transitional phrases can move from one idea to another smoothly without interruption.
 For example, phrases such as “in addition, ” “ moreover, ” “ furthermore, ” and “however, what type of information is coming next to your readers.
-Using these phrases, you can help your readers follow your train of thought more easily.
+You can help your readers follow your train of thought more easily using these phrases.